There are 6 item(s) tagged with the keyword "Mental health".

 Assistant Research Professor, Arizona State University

 Know any teens who’ve fallen in love lately?
 Chances are that you do.
 Most teenagers have been in love or have been involved in a serious romantic relationship by age 18 (Carver, Joyner & Udry).
 While teens often do not share their romantic experiences with adults, those of us working with adolescents—educators, health providers, researchers, community workers—need the best understanding possible of young people’s romantic relationships.
-Specific points before, during and after a relationship can create vulnerabilities in adolescents’ lives.

 By Marcia Quackenbush, MS, MFT, MCHES | April 7, 2016